Manjistha Health Benefits: The Dos and Don’ts of Using the Herb

 Manjistha is readily available in the form of Churnas, Avalehas, Kashayams, Gutikas or dried roots.
 Most of the time, it is consumed with honey to mask the pungent and bitter taste of the herb.

 However, it should only be used after consulting an Ayurvedic doctor.
-Manjistha is usually a safe herb when consumed in the correct proportion, but an overdosage of the herb can lead to many side effects.
+Manjistha plant is usually a safe herb when consumed in the correct proportion, but an overdosage of the herb can lead to many side effects.

 Side Effects of Mansjitha